 The desert was quiet, and the road-shield created a false horizon that made the desert look like an enormous enclosure.

-He glanced up at the sky and wondered if Maxian was there, but he couldn’t see the dualist if he was.
+He glanced up at the sky and wondered if Maxian was there.

 Zin skipped aimlessly a short distance away.

 Avril checked the road again and said, “Get down.
 The bondsan will see us.”